Magento v Shopify – A question that I often get asked by clients.

 If you require a really specific design, or you require specific product information to be displayed I think Magento is going to be the way to go.
 If your using up-to-date software and solutions then I think Shopify wins on quite a lot of fronts.
 The best thing is, if it doesn’t work out – you can ditch Shopify and move to Magento – Moving from Magento to Shopify is going to be costly with the initial investment.

 Magento still have some really silly issues that have not been fixed, for example speed is still an issue and the SEO is sub-par.
 Magento – Out of the box, requires a stupid amount of configuration – if your on Magento, you’ll want to check out top tips.
+If your on Shopify, then check talk to us about Shopify SEO.

 So sorry Magento, but my recommendation is, for 90% of cases Shopify